 Our team believes in triumph over trauma.
-Made up of highly experienced, local professionals, Mission Kids’ Staff is carefully trained to handle highly complex and emotional cases.
-Each professional is dedicated to the physical and emotional wellbeing of sexually and physically abused children.
+Made up of highly-experienced, local professionals, Mission Kids’ staff is carefully trained to handle highly complex and emotional cases.
+Each professional is dedicated to the physical and emotional wellbeing of children.

 Abbie R. Newman, R.N., J.D., is the Chief Executive Officer (CEO) of Mission Kids Child Advocacy Center.
 Abbie began her professional career as a registered nurse specializing in pediatrics before returning to law school and obtaining her degree from Fordham University School of Law.
 She practiced law in Philadelphia and became a shareholder at Post & Schell, P.C., specializing in medical malpractice defense of medical professionals for almost 20 years.